sujith-eag/personal-site/content/docs/python/col_extra/unit_3_ans_1.md

 **Answer :**

-**Local and Global Variables**: Local variables are used within a function or block, whereas global variables are accessible across the entire program.
-Local variables have function-specific scope, while global variables are accessible throughout the program.

-**Local Variable**: A variable defined inside a function or block, accessible only within that function.
+**Local Variable**: A variable defined inside a function or block, accessible only within that function block.
 If a variable is defined inside a function, it cannot be accessed outside its scope.

 ```python
 def my_function():